MS vs. fibromyalgia

 - physical therapy for rehabilitation

 - speech-language pathology

 Alternative treatments include:

 - stress management

 Lifestyle changes include:

-No matter what method of treatment you’re currently on, discuss any new changes in treatment with your doctor before you start them, even if they’re considered “natural” or “safe,” as they could interfere with treatments or medications you’re currently on.
+No matter what method of treatment you’re currently on, discuss any new changes in your treatments with your doctor before you start them, even if they’re considered “natural” or “safe.”
+These could interfere with treatments or medications you’re currently taking.

-Most people with MS will have an equivalent or almost equivalent life expectancy to that of the average person without MS. However, this does not include rare cases of severe MS. Many people with MS may develop cancer or heart disease, which decreases life expectancy.
+Most people with MS will have an equivalent or almost equivalent life expectancy to that of the average person without MS. However, this doesn’t include rare cases of severe MS. Many people with MS may develop cancer or heart disease, which decreases life expectancy.

 Though they sometimes share similar symptoms, MS and fibromyalgia are two very different conditions.
 Understanding the differences can help you and your doctor to start testing for the right condition earlier.